slonoed/slonoed.github.io/_posts/2015-04-15-restore-deleted-git-branch.markdown

 ![simple brunch][4]

-*ps. always check git response to command: it notify when you try to do smt stupid.*
+*ps. always check git response to command: it notifies when you try to do smt stupid.*

 [1]: /assets/images/restore-deleted-git-branch/1.png "head and master"
 [2]: /assets/images/restore-deleted-git-branch/2.png "head and master"